Climbing Prairie Rose

 Comments

 Blooms May-August.
-Deep pink flowers.
-Can grow as a rambling shrub or can twine up a tree.
+Can grow as a rambling shrub or twine up a tree.
 Has almost no thorns.
-Bright red fruits are popular with birds.
+Leaves are divided into 3-5 leaflets which have sharp points.
+Deep pink flowers grow in clusters at the end of stems.
+Bright red fruits, called hips, follow blooms in the fall.